JuliaLinearAlgebra/LinearMaps.jl/README.md

     `AbstractMatrix` will automatically be converted to a `WrappedMap` when it is combined with other `AbstractLinearMap` objects via linear combination or composition (multiplication).
 Note that `WrappedMap(mat1)*WrappedMap(mat2)`
-    will never evaluate `mat1*mat2`, since this is more costly then evaluating `mat1*(mat2*x)` and the latter is the only operation that needs to be performed by `LinearMap` objects anyway.
+    will never evaluate `mat1*mat2`, since this is more costly than evaluating `mat1*(mat2*x)` and the latter is the only operation that needs to be performed by `LinearMap` objects anyway.
 While the cost of matrix addition is comparable to matrix vector multiplication, this too is not performed explicitly since